 The FreightWaves executive team and panel of experts have collectively managed over $60B in freight contracts and deeply understands the market volatility challenges within the trucking and logistics industry.
 Coupled with a team of veteran trading exchange and regulatory executives, the FreightWaves team is creating a solution that solves for an unserved and highly addressable market need – trucking rate and capacity volatility.

-Craig Fuller is CEO and Managing Director of FreightWaves, the only freight-focused organization that delivers a complete and comprehensive view of the freight and logistics market.
+Craig Fuller is CEO and Founder of FreightWaves, the only freight-focused organization that delivers a complete and comprehensive view of the freight and logistics market.
 FreightWaves’ news, content, market data, insights, analytics, innovative engagement and risk management tools are unprecedented and unmatched in the industry.

 Prior to founding FreightWaves, Fuller was the founder and CEO of TransCard, a fleet payment processor that was sold to US Bank.
 He also is a trucking industry veteran, having founded and managed the Xpress Direct division of US Xpress Enterprises, the largest provider of on-demand trucking services in North America.

 George Abernathy: Chief Revenue Officer